Crux: History

 The bright stars in Crux were known to the Ancient Greeks, where Ptolemy regarded them as part of the constellation Centaurus.
 They were entirely visible as far north as Britain in the fourth millennium BC.
 However, the precession of the equinoxes gradually lowered the stars below the European horizon, and they were eventually forgotten by the inhabitants of northern latitudes.
-By 400 CE, the stars in the constellation now called Crux never rose above the horizon throughout most of Europe.
+By 400 AD, the stars in the constellation now called Crux never rose above the horizon throughout most of Europe.
 Dante may have known about the constellation in the 14th century, as he describes an asterism of four bright stars in the southern sky in his Divine Comedy.
 His description, however, may be allegorical, and the similarity to the constellation a coincidence.

-The 15th century Venetian navigator Alvise Cadamosto made note of what was probably the Southern Cross on exiting the Gambia River in 1455, calling it the carro dell'ostro ("southern chariot").
+Venetian navigator Alvise Cadamosto in the 15th century made note of what was probably the Southern Cross on exiting the Gambia River in 1455, calling it the carro dell'ostro ("southern chariot").
 However, Cadamosto's accompanying diagram was inaccurate.
 Historians generally credit João Faras for being the first European to depict it correctly.
-Faras sketched and described the constellation (calling it "As Guardas") in a letter written on the beaches of Brazil on 1 May 1500 to the Portuguese monarch.
+Faras sketched and described the constellation (calling it "las guardas") in a letter written on the beaches of Brazil on 1 May 1500 to the Portuguese monarch.

-Explorer Amerigo Vespucci seems to have observed not only the Southern Cross but also the neighboring Coalsack Nebula on his second voyage in 1501–1502.
+Explorer Amerigo Vespucci seems to have observed not only the Southern Cross, but also the neighboring Coalsack Nebula on his second voyage in 1501–1502.

-Another early modern description clearly describing Crux as a separate constellation is attributed to Andrea Corsali, an Italian navigator who from 1515–1517 sailed to China and the East Indies in an expedition sponsored by King Manuel I. In 1516, Corsali wrote a letter to the monarch describing his observations of the southern sky, which included a rather crude map of the stars around the south celestial pole including the Southern Cross and the two Magellanic Clouds seen in an external orientation, as on a globe.
+Another early modern description clearly describing Crux as a separate constellation is attributed to Andrea Corsali, an Italian navigator who from 1515 to 1517 sailed to China and the East Indies in an expedition sponsored by King Manuel I. In 1516, Corsali wrote a letter to the monarch describing his observations of the southern sky, which included a rather crude map of the stars around the south celestial pole, including the Southern Cross and the two Magellanic Clouds seen in an external orientation, as on a globe.

 Emery Molyneux and Petrus Plancius have also been cited as the first uranographers (sky mappers) to distinguish Crux as a separate constellation; their representations date from 1592, the former depicting it on his celestial globe and the latter in one of the small celestial maps on his large wall map.
 Both authors, however, depended on unreliable sources and placed Crux in the wrong position.
 Crux was first shown in its correct position on the celestial globes of Petrus Plancius and Jodocus Hondius in 1598 and 1600.
 Its stars were first catalogued separately from Centaurus by Frederick de Houtman in 1603.
 The constellation was later adopted by Jakob Bartsch in 1624 and Augustin Royer in 1679.
 Royer is sometimes wrongly cited as initially distinguishing Crux.